yogurt-foundation/yogurt-css-documentation/src/box-shadow.md

 ---
 id: box-shadow
 title: Box Shadow
-description: Utility for sets the box-shadow property attaches one or more shadows to an element.
+description: Utilities for sets the box-shadow property attaches one or more shadows to an element.
 layout: default
 ---